gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   Merging a function argument region that contains an actor with a disconnected region works similarly to merging an actor isolated region

 * **Function Argument and Actor Isolated**.
-A function argument region and an actor isolated region can only be merged by the assignment of an actor method's argument to a field of the actor.
-In such a case, the function argument joins the actors isolation domain.
-Since in the method we are already within the actor's isolation domain, we can do this assignment without needing to transfer, respecting our function argument invariants.
-And since
+A function argument isolation region that is non-isolated can never be merged with an actor isolation region since, we would need to transfer the value to merge with the actor's isolation region... but function argument regions cannot be transferred.
+In contrast, we can

+A function argument isolation region can only be merged with an actor isolation region.
+This is because:

+  1.

+  2. If we have a function argument to a method, then the function argument is already isolated to the actor.

 ### non-`Sendable` Closures